-- ✓ After January 1, 2022, each remotely inspected rectifier must be physically inspected for continued safe and reliable operation at least once each calendar year, but with intervals not exceeding 15 months - ✓ Rectifier and ground bed inspections are recommended and after installing a new rectifier, installing a new or partial replacement ground bed, and making rectifier repairs.
+- ✓ After January 1, 2022, each remotely inspected rectifier must be physically inspected for continued safe and reliable operation at least once each calendar year, but with intervals not exceeding 15 months - ✓ Rectifier and ground bed inspections are recommended and after installing a new rectifier, installing a new or partial replacement ground bed, and making rectifier repairs. - denotes update from last revision

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 138 of 226

-Previous Review Previous Review Version
+May 23, 2023 February 2, 2023 3.1 Page 140 of 231

-- ✓ The ground bed inspections are normally performed during the rectifier inspections. - ✓Rectifier inspections determine the condition of the ground bed and rectifier.
+- ✓ The ground bed inspections are normally performed during the rectifier inspections. - ✓ Rectifier inspections determine the condition of the ground bed and rectifier.
 During these inspections, any regular maintenance should be done to maintain rectifier operation.
 Only manufacturer approved, or equivalent replacement parts should be used.
 Document all rectifier inspections on the appropriate company monitoring form and on the CP unit record. - ✓Inspections completed shall be documented on the CP unit record.
 The inspection will consist of: - AC potential of the rectifier case - P/S potential at the closest test point to the ground bed - Calibrate the rectifier meters - Read the shunt for the amperage meter reading - Read across the positive and negative leads for the voltage meter reading